If you pick up a tablet at your local electronics store or online, there’s a good chance it’s running Apple’s iOS or

 Some neat apps don’t pass Apple’s screening:

-While the iTunes App Store offers an excellent range of apps, you might find options from indie developers and other third-parties don’t make the cut to receive a place on the store.
+While the iTunes App Store offers an excellent range of apps, you might find options from indie developers and other third parties don’t make the cut to receive a place in the store.

 No storage expansion